 Shape Quest, an RPG video game parody comic, does this during the first strip, where Lance acknowledges that he is poorly drawn and tries to think of something clever to say so people will continue reading past the first strip.

 In Drowtales, Kiel can tell that the readers are there and talks to them when she's bored.
 Others consider her weird for still having an imaginary friend.
+The truth is that she can hear the forum posters through nether essence.
+When nether essence is refined and contained, it can act as an avatar of multiple suggesters.

 In a rare twist of breaking the fourth wall in a tragic rather than comedic manner, Kiel grows furious at the audience watching her and throws a belt at them.
 According the forum fandom, it broke many screens and hit many eyes.